surecart/surecart-wp-plugin/readme.txt

 == Changelog ==

 = 2.20.2 - March 13th, 2024 =
-- Fix: Issue with initial form line items not being added to forms.
+- Fix: Issue with initial form line items not being added on some forms.

 = 2.20.1 - March 12th, 2024 =
 - Accesibility: Checkout amount changes will now speak the new amount(s) when using a screen reader.